 The projects may either be sold to Dominion or it will purchase the energy they produce through 20-year power purchase agreements.
 The resulting solar development will be utility-scale, with the minimum allowable project size being 5 MW.

 On December 10, 2018 Washington Governor Jay Inslee released an ambitious clean energy proposal that addresses “five policy goals: 100% clean energy by 2045, transitioning to electric transportation, adding a clean fuel standard, constructing energy efficient buildings and eliminating hydrofluorocarbon.”
 As part of the transition to 100% clean energy, coal-fired power plants would be phased out by 2025.
 The proposal also calls for the reduction of over 80 million metric tons to limit them to 25% below 1990 levels by 2035.

 The Bad News

 In one of the first blows to solar energy this year, Massachusetts approved new charges for new solar customers in January.
-At the same time, the state became the first in the nation to apply demand charges to all residential net metering customers, a “charge without a cause” according to industry groups.
+At the same time, the state became the first in the nation to approve demand charges for all residential net metering customers starting in 2019, a “charge without a cause” according to industry groups.

 Michigan dealt a serious blow to solar by eliminating net metering.
 In late April, the Michigan Public Service Commission elected to replace net metering with a new approach.
 Under this policy, solar customers will buy energy from the grid at the retail rate but be compensated for the solar energy they send to the grid at a significantly lower rate.
 That rate will be based on an estimate of how much the utility would otherwise pay to procure that power, an “avoided cost” calculation.
 Fortunately, current Michigan net metering customers will retain their current rates for 10 years, but the shift is a big loss for future Michigan solar customers.